balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 group key (GK)

-> A group key is an encrypted object containing symmetric key material and associated metadata secured by the public key(s) of other group members.
+> A group key is a signed and encrypted object containing symmetric key material and associated metadata secured by the public key(s) of group members.

 group membership block chain (GMBC)